TheNoog/developer-templates/readme.md

 Code in a variety of languages.

-These templates are to be used as reference points for common problems.
+These templates are to be used as reference points for common problems (e.g. APIs and microservices).